By the end of this section, you will be able to:

 Because the isothermal curve is not as steep as that for the adiabatic expansion.

 Compression of an Ideal Gas in an Automobile EngineGasoline vapor is injected into the cylinder of an automobile engine when the piston is in its expanded position.
 The temperature, pressure, and volume of the resulting gas-air mixture are , and , respectively.
 The mixture is then compressed adiabatically to a volume of .
-Note that in the actual operation of an automobile engine, the compression is not quasi-static, although we are making that assumption here. (a) What are the pressure and temperature of the mixture after the compression? (b) How much work is done by the mixture during the compression?
+Note that in the actual operation of an automobile engine, the compression is not quasi-static, although we are making that assumption here.
+A second, important approximation is that although the vapor is a gasoline-air mixture of nitrogen, oxygen, carbon dioxide, water, and hydrocarbons, we treat it as an ideal, diatomic gas. (a) What are the pressure and temperature of the mixture after the compression? (b) How much work is done by the mixture during the compression?

 StrategyBecause we are modeling the process as a quasi-static adiabatic compression of an ideal gas, we have and .
 The work needed can then be evaluated with .

-- For an adiabatic compression we have so after the compression, the pressure of the mixture is From the ideal gas law, the temperature of the mixture after the compression is
+- For an adiabatic compression we have Since we are treating the vapor as an ideal, diatomic gas, we can use .
+So after the compression, the pressure of the mixture is From the ideal gas law, the temperature of the mixture after the compression is

 - The work done by the mixture during the compression is With the adiabatic condition of Equation 3.12, we may write p as where The work is therefore